1. Before the auction

 The auctioneer may open the bidding on any lot by placing a bid on behalf of the seller.
 The auctioneer may further bid on behalf of the seller, up to the amount of the reserve, by placing consecutive or responsive bids for a lot.
 Please refer to Condition 6 of the Conditions of Business for Buyer's.

-As a courtesy to bidders, currency conversions are provided in the catalogue on the Ingles & Hayday website.
+As a courtesy to bidders, currency conversions are provided in the catalogue on the Ingles & Hayday online bidding platform.
 These estimates are to be used as a guideline only.
 All bids, invoices, and payments will be in GBP (Pounds Sterling).

 Import of a lot into a buyer's destination country